slidevjs/slidev/guide/animations.md

 - `fade` - Crossfade in/out
 - `fade-out` - Fade out and then fade in
-- `slide-left` - Slides to the left, slide to right when going back
+- `slide-left` - Slides to the left (slide to right when going backward)
-- `slide-right` - Slides to the right, slide to left when going back
+- `slide-right` - Slides to the right (slide to left when going backward)
-- `slide-top` - Slides to the top, slide to bottom when going back
+- `slide-top` - Slides to the top (slide to bottom when going backward)
-- `slide-bottom` - Slides to the bottom, slide to top when going back
+- `slide-bottom` - Slides to the bottom (slide to top when going backward)

 ### Custom Transitions

-Slidev's page transitions are powered by [Vue Transition](https://vuejs.org/guide/built-ins/transition.html).
+Slidev's slide transitions are powered by [Vue Transition](https://vuejs.org/guide/built-ins/transition.html).
 You can provide your custom transitions by:

 ```md
 ---